 - the type of the service, expressing its basic functionality.
 By default it coincides with the name of the task, and is denoted simply as main.
-Anyway, the type must be known in the domain description; - the list of service parameters, in terms of the task parameters and attributes; - the specification of the constraints on service selection: they express Service Level Agreements.
+Anyway, the type must be known in the domain description; - the list of service parameters, in terms of the task parameters and attributes; - the specification of the constraints on service selection: they express Service Level Requests, to be agreed upon when services are bound to tasks.
 In the default policy the list of constraints is empty: any service of the required type will do.

 Definition 1.
 (Semantics of the req action) Find a service as described by the first and third arguments, bind it, and invoke it with the values in the second argument.
 The action succeeds if a service is found, and its invocation is successful.
 It fails if either no service is found or if the bound service fails.
-The binding acts as a commit: only one service is invoked, and if its invocation fails no other found service is invoked.
+The binding acts as a commit: only one service is invoked, and if its invocation fails no other service is invoked.